Creating a gateway to another world

 For the many projects that include interpretive labeling, signage and other graphics, Cornell is the assurance of creative quality.
 He oversees production of all display and interpretive graphic components and has been a valued member of the Proto team since 1985, starting as a master screen printer and developing his extensive skills at computer graphics as the industry evolved.
 He is expert in Photoshop, Illustrator and In Design.

-Jeanne Atkinson, Office Manager
+Amy Roach, Office Manager